 Members with an It's Your Choice (IYC) High Deductible Health Plan can also receive testing at no cost, following guidance provided by the IRS.

 There are two types of tests available, both of which will be covered by your health plan:

 - Diagnostic testing - Diagnostic testing will show if you have an active COVID-19 infection.
 You should seek this test if you are showing symptoms of COVID-19, such as a cough or fever.
 These tests are available at community testing sites.

 - Antibody testing - Antibody testing will show if you have had COVID-19 in the past, even if you are no longer sick.
 These tests may not be available at community testing sites.
 For many diseases, having antibodies will prevent you from becoming infected a second time.
 It is not yet known if COVID-19 antibodies will prevent a second infection.
 You should continue to take necessary precautions, such as frequent hand washing.

-If you and/or a covered dependent are diagnosed with COVID-19, follow your provider’s instructions following diagnosis.
-Most people isolate at home during their illness and limit contact with others.
-The current treatment protocol for COVID-19 is the same as the flu, including rest and fluids.
+If you and/or a covered dependent are diagnosed with COVID-19, follow your provider’s instructions following diagnosis and current CDC quarantine and isolation guidelines.

 If you and/or a covered dependent require hospitalization because of COVID-19, treatment will be covered the same as it would for any other hospitalization.